 Gratitude is the magic that cultivates happiness.
 With the comparison mindset, you think anything other than your present circumstances is ideal.
 Gratitude is lost and so is spiritual and emotional growth.
 Do yourself a favour and embrace gratitude today.

 10. You take anger out on the ones you love the most.

 When you compare, you’re unhappy.
 You are discontent and project this onto others.
 The people you love and care about often bear the brunt of this.
 When you notice it happening, take a step back and practice gratitude.
 Everybody including yourself will breathe a sigh of relief.

-If you like it share it.
+If you like our blog, Comparing Myself to Others Anxiety, it share it.

 And the juice is in the sharing.
 Please share any comments or insights below.
 Love to hear from you.